teoh/teoh.github.io/about.markdown

 permalink: /about/
 ---

 Thank you for visiting my website.
-I wish you a pleasant stay.

 # 🔎 Who am I?
 My name is Mathew, and I work on search algorithms as a Machine Learning Engineer at LinkedIn, based in the San Francisco Bay Area.